 These are just some ideas for making remote meetings better.
 If you’re looking for a tool to help you seamlessly book meetings with remote colleagues, consider Resource Central.
 This meeting room booking system for Microsoft Outlook®, Exchange, and Office 365 also allows you to book video conferences and meetings across multiple time zones.

-Sign up for a free trial today to learn more.
+Sign up for a free demo today to learn more.